 This method allows to exchange salted hashes with other CMS like Drupal or Wordpress as they support phpass too.
-This is the format of previously generated salted user passwords by extension t3sec\saltedpw.
+This is the format of previously generated salted user passwords by extension t3sec_saltedpw.
 This method is derived from a third-party library.
-It's a decent default setting.
+Portable PHP password hashing method is available in any environment, TYPO3 4.3 will run with.
+It's the default and recommended setting.